rtm516/GeyserMC-wiki/Understanding-the-Config.md

 **`show-cooldown`**: Bedrock Edition currently does not have Java Edition 1.9+ combat mechanics.
 In order to get around this, Geyser sends a fake cooldown by sending a title message.
 This cooldown should not show if 1.8 combat mechanics are in use.

+**`show-coordinates`**: Bedrock Edition has an option to show coordinates in the top-left part of your screen.
+This setting enables or disables this.

 **`default-locale`**: The default locale to send to players if their locale could not be found.
 Check [this](https://github.com/GeyserMC/Geyser/wiki/FAQ#what-languages-does-geyser-support) page to find the code corresponding to your language.

 **`chunk-caching`**: Cache chunks for each Bedrock player, adds support for additional sounds and fixing movement issues at the expense of slightly more RAM usage.
 This option is always on for Spigot as we can use the server's API to get block information at no expense.